Living room accent wall color ideas – 16 ways to create a stylish focal point

 There are so many accent colors for gray that this is an easy shade to use as a living room accent wall color idea.

-4. If you're a trend follower, then opt for sage green
+10. If you're a trend follower, opt for sage green

 Green is the it-color of the moment.
 If you want to try out one of the top living room trends without risk of getting in over your head, opt for sage green, painted below a chair or picture rail.